Eigenvalues and eigenforms on Calabi-Yau threefolds: The spectrum on the Fermat quintic

-Finally, we plot the eigenvalues for the independent values of $(p,q)$ for $N_{\phi}=3\times{10}^{6}$ and $k_{\phi}=3$ in Figure \ref{fig:QF_pq}.
-We give the values and the spread of the approximate eigenvalues in Table \ref{tab:QF_approx}.
+Finally, we plot the eigenvalues for the independent values of $(p,q)$ for $N_{\phi}=3\times{10}^{6}$ and $k_{\phi}=3$ in Figure \ref{fig:QF_pq}.\footnote{Plots of the spectra for each value of $(p,q)$ can be found in Appendix \ref{sec:More-plots}.} We give the values and the spread of the approximate eigenvalues in Table \ref{tab:QF_approx}.
 Note that we see there is an isolated $(3,0)$-eigenform with the smallest eigenvalue.
 This is an approximation to the honest $(3,0)$-form $\Omega$ which should appear as a zero mode.
 As with the Kähler form $\omega$, if one increases $k_{\phi}$, one finds that the eigenvalue of this isolated mode becomes closer to zero as $\Omega$ is better approximated.
 Unlike $\omega$, one needs to go to $k_{\phi}\to\infty$ in order to push the numerical eigenvalue down to zero, effectively because we know $\Omega$ is holomorphic, whereas our approximate bases are not.
 Since we actually have an exact expression for $\Omega$ from a residue theorem, this is not too much of a problem.
 Unfortunately, for fixed $\dim\mathcal{F}_{k_{\phi}}^{p,q}$ the three-form calculations (both $(3,0)$ and $(2,1)$) are the most time consuming, so we have not pushed to higher values of $k_{\phi}$ or $N_{\phi}$ for these cases on the hardware we have at hand.

-As discussed in \cite{Braun:2008jp}, the $\bZ_{5}\times\bZ_{5}$ symmetry of the Fermat quintic causes degeneracy of the eigenvalues of the scalar Laplacian.
+As discussed in \cite{Braun:2008jp}, the zero-locus of the defining equation \eqref{eq:defining} is left invariant by a large discrete symmetry, causing degeneracy of the eigenvalues of the scalar Laplacian.
 The same is also true for the Laplace--de Rham operator on $(p,q)$-forms.
 The full non-abelian symmetry that acts linearly on the basis of $(p,q)$-forms (and hence the eigenforms) is